 - Serve immediately.

-- You can toast the coconut chip if you’re after an extra texture although the persimmon and apple provide enough of a crunch element.
+- You can toast the coconut chips if you’re after extra texture, although the persimmon and apple provide enough of a crunch element.

 - If you don’t have pomegranate molasses handy, you can use balsamic glaze for the salad dressing recipe.